 Breast cancer patients cannot use birth control implants.

 Some side effects are undesirable, such as irregular bleeding within the first 6-12 months.
-However most side effects can be reduced after time and after some slight adjustments.
+However, most side effects can be reduced over time and after some slight adjustments.

 - Fewer and lighter periods